filotimo-project/.github/profile/README.md

 ```
 are all set, improving performance with zram, which is configured [to 2 times the system memory amount](https://issuetracker.google.com/issues/227605780).
 This should significantly improve responsiveness on memory-constrained systems, and even slightly improve things on normal systems. zram is a much more desirable and much faster alternative to disk-based swap, which other distros such as Mint use.
 See https://github.com/ublue-os/bazzite/issues/1570 and https://github.com/pop-os/default-settings/pull/163
-- TuneD is used instead of Power Profiles Daemon, and is configured to not change swappiness.
+- TuneD is configured to not change swappiness.
 - Some environment variables are set to improve NVIDIA compatibility with Firefox, and to improve the experience with OBS Studio.
 - An environment variable is set which fixes wonky font rendering on HiDPI screens with KDE.
 - Users can mount drives without authentication (through graphical interfaces), which also fixes the KDE automounter.
-- The fsync kernel is preinstalled, which ships with much better hardware compatibility and increased performance.
+- The bazzite kernel is preinstalled, which ships with much better hardware compatibility and increased performance.

 ## Changes affecting KDE
 - This ships with some changes to the Breeze theme:
     - The dark theme uses a more neutral, darker and more appealing color palette compared to Breeze Dark.
     - The panel is no longer floating by default, as it's somewhat buggy and an inefficient use of space.
 It's also made taller to improve padding.
     - The accent colour is a darker and deeper blue compared to Breeze.
-    - Klassy titlebars are used, which have nicer icons, padding and shadows.
+    - Klassy titlebars are used, which have nicer buttons, icons and padding.
     - The default font for the UI is Inter Variable.
     - The default monospace font is IBM Plex Mono.
     - Kickoff uses a list instead of a grid on the Favourites tab.